SummaryRead the full fact sheet

 - occasionally, an injection-site lump (nodule) that may last many weeks but needs no treatment

-Common side effects following immunisation are usually mild and temporary (occurring in the first few days after vaccination).
+are usually mild and temporary (occurring in the first 2 days after vaccination).
 Specific treatment is not usually required.
-There are a number of treatment options that can reduce the side effects of the vaccine including:
+There are several treatment options that can reduce the side effects of the vaccine including:

-- Although routine use of paracetamol after vaccination is not recommended, if fever is present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist, (especially when giving paracetamol to children)
+- Although routine use of paracetamol after vaccination is not recommended, if pain and fever are present, paracetamol can be given – check the label for the correct dose or speak with your pharmacist (especially when giving paracetamol to children).

 Concerns about side effects

-If the side effect following immunisation is unexpected, persistent or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.
+If the side effects following immunisation are unexpected, persistent, or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.

-There is a very small risk of a serious allergic reaction (anaphylaxis) to any vaccine.
-This is why you are advised to stay at the clinic or medical surgery for at least 15 minutes following vaccination in case further treatment is required.
-Apart from anaphylaxis, other extremely rare side effects include febrile convulsions in children.
+There is a very small risk of a serious allergic reaction () to any vaccine.
+This is why you are advised to stay at the clinic, medical surgery, or pharmacy for at least 15 minutes following vaccination in case further treatment is required.

-In 2010, one brand of influenza vaccine caused an increase in fever and febrile convulsions in very young children under five years of age.
-This brand is no longer registered for use in young children.
-Your doctor will discuss with you the best influenza vaccine brand for your child.
-A small increase in Guillain-Barré syndrome was seen in the US in 1976, but since that time, surveillance has shown that it is limited to one case for every million doses of flu vaccine, if at all.
+A small increase in Guillain-Barré syndrome was seen in the US in 1976, but since that time, surveillance has shown that it is limited to one case for every million doses of the flu vaccine, if at all.

 If any other reactions are severe and persistent, or if you are worried, contact your doctor for further information.